crespohector/welcome-to-mod-7/README.md

 *Note- We will also do a short demo the morning of the day peer review starts.*

-> This exercise is helpful to practice remembering what your code does when an interviewer or coworker asks you to explain parts of your code.
-Also, this helps you practice _articulating_ your code which will **majorly** help you in interviews and on the job!
+> This exercise is helpful to practice communicating what your code does when an interviewer or coworker asks you to explain parts of your code.

 ## Steps:

 1. Choose who goes first.
 You each get 20 minutes and should have a timer set up.
-2. Your partner will choose a specific file for you to read from.
+2. Your **partner** will choose a specific file for you to read from.
-    - Could be a part you are proud of, something new, your redux store, your routes, your components, your CSS, etc...
+    - Could be something you are proud of, something new, your redux store, your routes, your React components, your CSS, your API routes, etc...
-    - Could be something you are only partially done making and then go into some basic "pseudocode" of what your next steps will be.
-3. Begin walking line by line, explaining the workflow of their code.
+3. You will begin reading your partner's code file line by line, explaining the workflow of their code.

 ## Things to consider: